wenjie-zhou/myWeather/README.md

 # MyWeather
-This is an Android weather app based on this book：
+This is an Android weather app based on book "AndroidFirstLine"：
   `https://book.douban.com/subject/25942191/`